Carlos Lozada (journalist): Writing

+Teaching

-Lozada joined the University of Notre Dame Faculty in 2009 as an adjunct professor for the Washington Program, and taught a seminar on American political journalism.
-He was elected to the Pulitzer Prize Board in November 2019.
-He has been a visiting scholar at the Carnegie Endowment for International Peace and a practitioner in residence at the Notre Dame Institute for Advanced Study.
+Lozada joined the University of Notre Dame Faculty in 2009 as an adjunct professor for the Washington Program, a position he held at least until January 2021, where he taught a course on American political journalism.
 In 2024, he was appointed a visiting professor of the practice for public discourse at the University of Notre Dame's Institute for Ethics and the Common Good.

-In 2021, Lozada was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

-In 2024, he was elected a fellow of the American Academy of Arts and Sciences.
+Lozada has also been a visiting scholar at the Carnegie Endowment for International Peace, and a practitioner in residence at the University of Notre Dame's Institute for Advanced Study.

+Published works

+Lozada was, as of 2024, the author of two book-length works, What Were We Thinking (2020), and The Washington Book (2024), both from Simon & Schuster: